tgstation/auxlua/API.md

 This flag is used to designate that a yielding task should be put in the sleep queue instead of the yield table.

+### \_\_set_sleep_flag(value)

+A function that sets `__sleep_flag` to `value`.
+Calling this directly is not recommended, as doing so muddies the distinction between sleeps and yields.

 ### \_\_sleep_queue

 A sequence of threads, each corresponding to a task that has slept.
-When calling `__lua_awaken` from DM, auxlua will dequeue the first thread from the sequence and resume it.
+When calling `/proc/__lua_awaken`, auxlua will dequeue the first thread from the sequence and resume it.
 Threads in this queue can be resumed from lua code, but doing so is heavily advised against.

 ### \_\_yield_table

 A table of threads, each corresponding to a coroutine that has yielded.
-When calling `__lua_resume` from DM, auxlua will look for a thread at the index specified in the `index` argument, and resume it with the arguments specified in the `arguments` argument.
+When calling `/proc/__lua_resume`, auxlua will look for a thread at the index specified in the `index` argument, and resume it with the arguments specified in the `arguments` argument.
 Threads in this table can be resumed from lua code, but doing so is heavily advised against.

 ### \_\_task_info